 The rush to adopt Electric vehicles presents us with a classic chicken and egg situation, as to what comes first, when contrasted against the lack of supporting infrastructure.

 Of course there is the small matter of the time it takes to charge up.
 But, let's leave that for now.

 Hydrogen fuel cell powered EVs, present a different problem.
-There is no hydrogen gas main to tap into.
+There is no hydrogen gas main to tap into just yet.
 And not enough vehicles to operate dedicated high pressure service points (at a station) on an equitable basis.
 These could not be roadside units as with battery EVs, and at present hydrogen needs to be trucked in.

-What if there was a service station that could charge BEVs and supply pressurised hydrogen for FCEVs.
-What if that same service station could also provide fast energy exchanges for compatible Robotrucks and Robotaxis, with automatic billing.
+What if there was a service station that could charge BEVs and supply pressurised hydrogen for FCEVs, as well as Methanol and ammonia, should that become popular.
+What if that same service station could also provide fast unmanned energy exchanges for compatible Robotrucks and Robotaxis, with automatic billing.

 Well, that is what SmartNet™ does.

-Why put all you eggs in one basket?
+Why put all your eggs in one basket?

 The only problem is going from the egg of a concept, to the chicken that lays eggs.
 We are a small entity with limited resources.
 We are an egg waiting to hatch our ideas.
 One way that might happen is with a consortium led by bigger organisations, with similar objectives.
 Perhaps, aiming for the forthcoming Cluster 5 Horizon Europe collaborations, as an example.

 EU & HORIZON EUROPE FUNDING APPLICATIONS

 regarding EU funding for UK concerns, is that the UK has applied for association to Horizon Europe but that the EU has yet to formalise this.